 Thank you so much for considering LMV Counseling!

-Below are some reasons people find Lauren a good therapeutic fit for individual therapy:
+Below are some reasons people find LMV Counseling a good therapeutic fit for individual therapy:

 Struggling with drug and alcohol use:

 Maybe you have tried to cut down or stop on your own.
 Maybe you’re confused about whether or not your use is a problem.
-Whether you’re looking to change your behaviors around drug and alcohol use, cut down on your use, or enter into recovery; Lauren Moser Vilar is a trained clinical addictions specialist and can help you.
+Whether you’re looking to change your behaviors around drug and alcohol use, cut down on your use, or enter into recovery; LMV Counseling clincians are trained clinical addictions specialists and can help you.

 Affected by trauma:

 You may have experienced some life-threatening or terrifying event.
 You may have learned about something awful happening to a loved one.
 Other people may suggest that you should “move on” but you can’t quite seem to let it go.
-Lauren Moser Vilar is a trained trauma clinician and specializes in treatment of PTSD.
+LMV Counseling clinicians are trained trauma clinicians and specializes in treatment of PTSD.

 Frustrated, anxious, or exhausted family members:

 Addiction and trauma affect the whole family.
 Often times, you and/or other family members find themselves having anxiety, feeling easily overwhelmed, or sucked up in the chaos that trauma or addiction can create.
-Lauren Moser Vilar can help you prioritize self-care and set appropriate and healthy boundaries.
+LMV Counseling can help you prioritize self-care and set appropriate and healthy boundaries.

 Other areas of treatment include: